couchbase-examples/user-defined-functions/README.md

 #### Importing the UDF in Couchbase

-- The Javascript [code](javascript-udf/distance.js) here can be imported directly using the `add function library` in the Couchbase Query Workbench under the UDF pane as a library.
+- The Javascript [code](javascript-udf/distance.js) can be imported directly using the `add function library` in the Couchbase Query Workbench under the UDF pane as a library.
 - The UDFs can be defined using the `add function` in the Couchbase Query Workbench under the UDF pane as a library.

 #### Testing the UDF in Couchbase